egtann/up/README.md

 ### Features

+- [x] Define your system architecture in source control
-[x] Run arbitrary shell commands to provision, start, and check the health of
+- [x] Run arbitrary shell commands to provision, start, and check the health of your servers
-    your servers
-[x] Define your system architecture in source control [x] Operate on individual environments, like production and staging [x] Provision servers once (and only once), automatically [x] Check the health of all servers before exiting
+- [x] Operate on individual environments, like production and staging
-[x] Perform dry runs to see what commands would be run for each IP address [ ] Concurrent deploys
+- [x] Perform dry runs to check commands prior to running
+- [ ] Concurrent deploys
-[ ] Rolling and blue-green deploys
+- [ ] Rolling and blue-green deploys
-[ ] Pass in template variables via the `up` CLI
+- [ ] Pass in template variables via the `up` CLI

 ### Non-Features